kbatseli/SymmetricVolterra/README.md

 Runs this script to reproduce the resulst reported in the Experiments section.
 The occurence of measurement noise can be toggled by setting NOISE_ON to either 0 or 1.

+* IncreasingD_experiment.m

+Run this script to reproduce the result in the "A Khatri-Rao product tensor network for efficient symmetric MIMO Volterra identification" article.

 2. Reference
 ------------